-Administration - Slots
+Administration - Gigabit Ports

-The Slots tab under the administration category allows users to change the configuration of the slots that are populated in the 9000 Back Plane.
+The 'Gigabits Ports' tab under the administration category allows users to change the configuration of the gigabit ports.
 The switch may not operate correctly if the slots are not configured properly.
-You must click Update if you wish to keep the changes.
+You must click "Update" if you wish to keep the changes.